Zeno++: Robust Fully Asynchronous SGD: Experiments

 \section{Experiments}

 In this section, we evaluate the proposed algorithm, \texttt{Zeno++}.
-Note that we do not evaluate the prototype algorithm \texttt{Zeno+}, since its computation overhead is too large for practical settings.
-Due to the space limitation, zoomed figures and additional experiments (including evaluation on an additional label-flipping attack, and testing the sensitivity to hyperparameters) are presented in the appendix.
+Note that we do not evaluate the auxiliary algorithm \texttt{Zeno+}, since its computation overhead is too large for practical settings.
+Due to the space limitation, zoomed figures and additional experiments (including evaluation on an additional types of attacks, and testing the sensitivity to hyperparameters) are presented in the appendix.
+We conduct experiments on two benchmarks: CIFAR-10 image classification dataset~\cite{krizhevsky2009learning}, and WikiText-2 language modeling dataset~\cite{merity2016pointer}.